 If you’ve identified the presence of gophers on your property, you want to get rid of them as quickly as possible.
 Obviously they are detrimental to any vegetation on your lot, and their unsightly mounds are ugly additions to your landscaping.
 They can be party to more serious issues, however.
 Gopher burrows can siphon irrigation water away from your yard, further damaging your landscaping, and they are notorious for chewing through plastic sprinkler systems and other underground utilities as well.

-Need to find a pro for your Gopher Problem?Find Pros
+Ready to start your Gopher Problem?Find Pros

 Gopher Control Tactics